 Drain the cooked pasta and rinse with cold water to stop cooking.
 While pasta is cooking chop veggies and make the dressing.

-To make the sweet tea vinaigrette, you will combine Milo’s Famous Sweet Tea, olive oil, fresh lemon juice, fresh herbs, Dijon mustard, garlic, salt, and pepper in a food processor and process until smooth and set aside.
+To make the vinaigrette, you will combine sweet tea, olive oil, fresh lemon juice, fresh herbs, Dijon mustard, garlic, salt, and pepper in a food processor and process until smooth, and set aside.

 Once the dressing is complete, return to the cooked pasta and transfer it to a large serving bowl, add veggies, cheese, and 1/2 of the dressing.
 Toss to combine.
 Season with salt and pepper, to taste.